-The supply of the chocolate to private individuals is generally subject to VAT in Germany.
+The supply of chocolate to private individuals is generally subject to VAT in Germany.
 In this case, the sales threshold of €10,000 is irrelevant.
 Since all requirements for the fictitious VAT liability of the electronic interface are met, the taxable supply to the consumer in Germany is attributed to the online marketplace operator (fictitious chain transaction).

 The fictitious supply between Lee and Buyonline in both variant a) and variant b) is VAT-exempt in Germany and Belgium.

 In both cases, the Buyonline marketplace is required to declare and pay the German VAT resulting from the sale of goods by Lee to consumers in Germany.
 This is due to the fictitious supply – for VAT purposes – between Buyonline and the private customer Schmidt.

 Any import of goods by Lee to warehouses in Germany or Belgium is subject to import VAT in either Germany or Belgium.
 The import VAT exemption via the IOSS does not apply because the goods are not directly sold when imported.

 Fictitious chain transactions after July 1, 2021 – consequences and recommendations for marketplaces and merchants

 The consequences of this new regulation are significant for online marketplace operators, in particular for the following reasons:

 - The online marketplace must identify and prove where the merchants are located and where their goods are stored during shipment.
 This applies to ALL marketplace merchants because, in addition to identifying the positive cases in which the tax liability for the marketplace applies, appropriate measures must be taken to substantiate and prove to the tax authorities negative cases in which the online marketplace’s fictitious tax liability does not apply.